RyanMoreau/monnbot-dashboard/README.md

 In the volatile world of trading, time is of the essence.
 The primary goal behind this dashboard is to provide a swift and convenient platform that works in tandem with the monnbot CLI.
 No more scavenging the market manually – simply launch the dashboard and let the opportunities present themselves.

 To validate and cross-check the data, you can always run monnbot to monitor the spread for a few hours before diving into a position.
 And since there's a tangible correlation between spread and funding rate, opportunities usually come hand-in-hand with attractive spread profits.

+This system has an accompanying [server](https://github.com/RyanMoreau/monnbot-server) and [CLI](https://github.com/RyanMoreau/monnbot), feel free to check them out.

 **Funding/Spread Scanning**